correa21/mobiles/ER_app/gym_app/README.md

 samples, guidance on mobile development, and a full API reference.

 TODO:
-- implement block builder of authentication in main file and a splash screen
+- implement block builder of authentication in main file and a splash screen to get all values

 - authentication bloc as singleton

-- Change drawer to bottom navigation bar

-- Consume api

 - At athlete routine page add a startup bloc event to get the newest routine and implement bloc consumer as child of bloc provider and use a refresh indicator